 "new": This result was detected in the current run but was not detected in the baseline run.

+"unchanged": This result was detected both in the current run and in the baseline run, and it did not change between those two runs in any way that the tool considers significant.

-"existing": This result was detected both in the current run and in the baseline run.
+"updated": This result was detected both in the current run and in the baseline run, but it changed between those two runs in a way that the tool considers significant.

 "absent": This result was detected in the baseline run but was not detected in the current run.